pvk-96/Journal/README.md

 That's It for today, I'll update tommorow.

 12-09-2025:
-Today I ran into a problem
+Today I ran into a problem.
+I do not know what happened but my arch linux distro stopped working.
+All of my work is in that.
+I have been working to fix that.
+I do not know what to do.
+I will update once i have resolved it and specify the problem.